TLRKFXE/BiliShelf/README.en.md

 - Local-first architecture: data stays on your machine by default.
 - Sync import is still affected by Bilibili anti-abuse controls; reliability may vary in some scenarios.
+- **If you hit a `412` anti-abuse error, or the Bilibili favorites page returns no videos, close and reopen the extension, then try again.**
 - Cloud sync is not integrated yet, so regular backups are strongly recommended.
 - Please open an `Issue` for bugs and feel free to contribute a `PR`.
 - Extension-store publishing is planned for major browser marketplaces.